-We show the argument is robust to extensions of the model that incorporate endogenous labor supply, paternalistic altruism, and an arbitrary number of occupations.
-However, the results do not generalize quite as straightforwardly when human capital investments can be supplemented by financial bequests.
+We subsequently show the argument is robust to extensions of the model that incorporate endogenous labor supply, paternalistic altruism, and an arbitrary number of occupations.
+However, the results do not extend quite as straightforwardly when human capital investments can be supplemented by financial bequests.
 In particular, they do not apply to households wealthy (and altruistic) enough that they always make financial bequests, irrespective of how much they invest in education.
 Within such a wealth class, those who do not invest in education end up spending more on their children overall, and thus consume less than parents who do invest in education.
 This reverses the pattern of consumption variation with respect to the realization of children's ability risk - the educational subsidy policy described above would now impose additional consumption risk, and thereby create a welfare loss.
-Laissez faire competitive equilibria continue to be constrained Pareto inefficient, however.
-The nature of a Pareto improving policy is now reversed: requiring education for the wealthy (as defined above and corresponding to the top 5% in the US wealth distribution according to the calibrations by Abbott, Gallipoli, Meghir and Violante (2013)) to be taxed, and these taxes to fund income transfers to the same class.
+The nature of a Pareto improving policy is reversed in this case: requiring education for the wealthy (as defined above and corresponding to the top 5% in the US wealth distribution according to the calibrations by Abbott, Gallipoli, Meghir and Violante (2013)) to be taxed, and these taxes to fund income transfers to the same class.
 The nature of the Pareto improving policy is unchanged for poor households who invest if at all only in education and leave no financial bequests.
-The aggregate macroeconomic effects of such a Pareto improving policy are unclear, as the increased educational investments among the poor will be countered by falling investments among the wealthy.
+Hence Pareto efficiency still requires fiscal transfers to be conditioned on education investment, in a manner that may depend on financial bequests.